 In compliance with the provisions from the Dpcm of 18 May 2020, the Juventus Museum will be closed to the public until 14 June, unless otherwise provided by ministerial provisions.

 Sanitizing interventions on the surfaces of the workplaces will be carried out regularly through the use of disinfectants based of alcohol or sodium hypochlorite.

 Lastly, the sanitization of each Juventus headquarters, team buses and of every garment used by the athletes through industrial dry cleaners, have been carried out.

-Following the Prime Ministerial Decree from March 9, 2020, the Italian Football Federation has decided to suspend all footballing competitions organized under its control until April 3, 2020.
+Following the Prime Ministerial Decree from 18 May, 2020, the Italian Football Federation has decided to suspend all footballing competitions organized under its control until at least 14 June

 The UEFA Champions League Last 16 second leg tie, between Juventus and Lyon, originally set for Tuesday 17th March has been postponed until a later date.

 The Head of the Medical Sector, Dr. Stefanini, in compliance with the provisions of the Scientific Group of Serie A sports physicians, has shared and explained to all the Male and Female First Teams the following 21 rules that also apply to managers, technical staff and insiders.